Deveselu Military Base: 2010–present

 On 1 May 2012, Baza Militară 99 was established.
 The inauguration ceremony was held in December 2015.
 The Aegis Ashore Site became operational in May 2016.
 According to major general Charles Miller, "Aegis Ashore Romania is designed to protect European NATO Allies and U.S. deployed forces in the region against the growing threat posed by the proliferation of ballistic missiles outside the Euro-Atlantic area."
 The defense system is under the operational control of United States Naval Forces Europe-Africa, based in Naples, Italy.
-The current commander of Aegis Ashore Romania is Cmdr.
-Jonathan P. Schermerhorn, who replaced Cmdr.
-Frederick G. Hettling in October 2022.
+As of 2026, the commander of Aegis Ashore Romania is Cmdr.
+Carleigh Gregory, who replaced Cmdr.
+Robert Foster in December 2025.